The rising popularity of online courses has allowed creators to share their expertise and build businesses that scale.

-To begin with, you will need to identify relevant, low competition topics and create high-quality content around them.
-On top of that, you’ll have to promote your blog and get links from other websites by publishing guest posts on them.
+To begin with, you will need to identify relevant, low-competition topics and create high-quality content around them.
+On top of that, you’ll have to promote your blog and get backlinks from other websites by publishing guest posts on them.

 6. Promote Your Blog on Pinterest